How to Create a Direct Download Link for Any File

 3. Configure link behavior

-The share dialog shows all available options in one place:
+The share dialog presents all available options in one place:

 - Toggle password protection on or off